weiyuwang2024/vibecoding/transcripts.md

 ## Section 11: Popular MCP Servers

-There are lots of popular MCP server can be integrated into the coding agent, I'm here list some server I've used a lot.
+There are lots of popular MCP servers that can be integrated into coding agents.
+Here I'll list some servers I've used a lot.

 #### 1. Figma Integration - Turn Designs into Code Automatically